rakutentech/engineering-blog/content/post/altswiftui-travel/index.md

 SwiftUI is a framework introduced by Apple in 2019 for development in a multitude of Apple platforms, including iOS.
 It allows developers to create apps with declarative UI programming and state management.
 Because of this, it's possible to improve development speed and quality.
 Yet, the framework requires iOS 13 and onwards versions.
 On top of that, new additions to the framework will require an even higher minimum iOS version.

 When creating iOS apps, an important choice to make is which minimum iOS version this app will support.
-If you want to target an audience as big as possible, or if you are updating an older app which has users on older iOS versions, your development will be restricted to frameworks supporting these iOS versions.
+In some cases, targetting an audience as big as possible in terms of iOS versions will be part of the app's business strategy.
+Or you may need to support users with older iOS versions from a previous app.
+When faced with this, your development will be restricted to frameworks supporting these iOS versions.

 AltSwiftUI is an open source UI framework for iOS that mimics SwiftUI’s interface.
 It introduces a single OS baseline at iOS 11 and greater source flexibility.